-How to extract first two or n words from text string?
+How to extract first or last two or n words from text string?

-If you have a list of text strings which are separated by space, and now, you want to extract first three or n words from the cell value to get the following screenshot result.
-This article, I will introduce some formulas to extract first two or n words from text string in Excel.
+If you have a list of text strings which are separated by space, and now, you want to extract first or last three or n words from the cell value to get the following screenshot result.
+This article, I will introduce some formulas to extract first or last two or n words from text string in Excel.

 In this example, I will extract first three words from the cell, please apply the following formulas:

 Enter any one of the following formula into a blank cell, C2, for instance, and then drag the fill handle down to the cells that you want to contain this formula, and all the first 3 words have been extracted from the corresponding cells, see screenshot: